liontiger23/thesis-template-latex/README.md

-# Presentation template
+# Thesis template

-Sample template to get you started with Pandoc + Beamer presentations.
+Sample template to get you started with Pandoc + LaTeX thesis.

-Fork this repository to bootstrap your presentation.
+Fork this repository to bootstrap your thesis.

 Source markdown files located at [src](src) directory.
 Result is published at [publish](publish) directory.